-While the Co-op degree is slightly longer (usually one semester) than the regular Political Science degree, the academic content of the Co-op program is identical to that of the regular degree.
+With the Political Science Co-op degree, students graduate with the equivalent of one year (three work terms) of full-time compensated employment related to their field of study and career objectives.
+While the Co-op degree is slightly longer (usually one term) than the regular Political Science degree, the academic content of the Co-op program is identical to that of the regular degree.